Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: RESULTS AND DISCUSSION

 \subsection{Oblique-incidence NIR pulse excitation}

-So far we have discussed the transient reflectivity of YBa$_2$Cu$_3$O$_{7-\delta}$ in near normal-incidence geometry, in which the pump and probe beams are polarized in the $ab$ plane.
+So far we have discussed the transient reflectivity of YBa$_2$Cu$_3$O$_{7-\delta}$ in near normal-incidence geometry, in which the pump and probe beams are polarized in the ab plane.
 We further investigate coherent phonons with the NIR pulses in the 135$^\circ$-reflection geometry, as schematically illustrated in the inset of Fig.~\ref{obl}a.
-Figure~\ref{obl}a,b compares the oscillatory part of the transient reflectivity and its FFT spectrum measured with different pump polarizations.
-Here, s-polarized light has polarization component only in the $ab$ plane, while p-polarized light has a polarization component also along the $c$ axis.
-As expected, the signal measured with s-polarized pump and probe, shown with a black curve, is very similar to that obtained in the normal-incidence geometry (Fig.~\ref{TDFT800_400}).
-Rotating the pump polarization by 90$^\circ$ leads to a drastic enhancement in the amplitude of the 15-THz O(4) mode and moderate enhancement in other $A_g$ phonon modes.
-In addition, several weak modes become recognizable in the range between 4.5 and 9 THz.
-Their frequencies, listed in Table~\ref{CPAg}, are close to those of the infrared-active $B_{1u}$-symmetry modes.
+In this configuration s-polarized light, whose polarization component is only within the ab plane, induces the $A_1$ transition and gives the ISRS driving force described by Eq.~(\ref{force3}).
+By contrast, p-polarized incident light has a polarization component along the c axis and therefore induce the $B_1$ transition, as shown in Fig.~\ref{Band}c,d.
+Thus hhe ISRS generation would be dominated by the $zz$ component of the polarizability: